Kitware/VTK/Documentation/docs/vtk_file_formats/vtkhdf_file_format/vtkhdf_specifications.md

 ```

 :::{hint}
-Not all blocks need to define a `Steps`, if a block doesn't have it, a temporal data array will be considered to be a "partial" array.
+Not all blocks need to define a `Steps` group, if a block doesn't have it, a temporal data array will be considered to be a "partial" array.
 :::

 ## Limitations